Arthur-PRZ/Arthur-PRZ/README.md

 Current Goals:

   - Complete the 42 Common Core to strengthen my foundational skills
-  - Build personal projects to explore technologies beyond the 42 curriculum
+  - Build personal projects to achieve knowledge beyond the 42 curriculum

 My final goal is to be a develloper accomplished.